NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 Aha, we have a new file called `Untitled.ipynb`!
 This is our notebook.
 Look at the first ten lines of the file by using `!head Untitled.ipynb`.
 Seems like it's just a plain old JSON file.
 Since it's a text file it's suitable for version control with for example Git.
-It turns out that Github and Jupyter notebooks are the best of friends, as we will see more of later.
+It turns out that GitHub and Jupyter notebooks are the best of friends, as we will see more of later.
 This switching between languages and whatever-works mentality is very prominent within the Jupyter notebook community.